jeff-ofobrukweta/starwarz/README.md

 #### Submission

-Push your code to a version control service such as github or gitlab and send a link to the shared repository to jordan@menskin.co
+Push your code to a version control service such as github or gitlab and send a link to the shared repository to 	careers@aellacredit.com

 ### Built With